yangli-evo/landscape_navigability/README.md

 - E<sub>AB</sub> is the fitness value of the genotype with both alleles.
 - E<sub>aB</sub> and E<sub>Ab</sub> represent the fitness values of the other genotypes formed by different allele combinations.
 - E<sub>ab</sub> is the fitness value of widetype genotype.
+The standard error (SE) of ε is propagated from replicate variance.
+A z-score is computed and significance is tested at P < 0.05.

 The program computes this value for all combinations of genetic variants and classifies the interactions based on the significance of `ε`.